Dr. Wagner Jr.: Return to CMLL (2015)

-In August 2015, Wagner made his return to CMLL after an almost 7-year absence.
-His tenure with CMLL was only brief as CMLL fired Wagner on September 11, after he reportedly told them that taking part in the 82nd Anniversary Show "didn't suit his interests".
+In August 2015, Wagner made his return to CMLL after an almost seven-year absence.
+His tenure with CMLL was only brief, as Wagner was fired on September 11, reportedly after telling them that taking part in the 82nd Anniversary Show "didn't suit his interests".
 It was later reported that Wagner decided to not work the anniversary show out of loyalty to L.A.
 Park, who had been released by the promotion days earlier.